Surinamese dollar: Coins

 Coins in denominations of 1, 5, 10, 25, 100 and 250 cents from the previous currency are in circulation.

 Banknotes

 The Surinamese dollar replaced the Surinamese guilder on 1 January 2004, with one dollar equal to 1,000 guilders, prompting the issuance of notes denominated in the new currency.
 On the notes, the currency is expressed in the singular, as is the Dutch custom.
+Banknotes come in denominations of 5, 10, 20, 50, and 100 SRD.

+Years of high inflation have greatly reduced the purchasing power of the Surinamese dollar.
+To ease handling of cash, banknotes of 200 and 500 SRD were announced in August 2023 and introduced by the end of March 2024.